vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 > **Note:** You should pass glob patterns, for example, use `**/components/Button.vue` instead of `components/Button.vue`.

-## How to hide some components in style guide but make them available in examples?
+## How to hide some components in a style guide but make them available in examples?

 Enable [skipComponentsWithoutExample](/Configuration.md#skipcomponentswithoutexample) option and do not add example file (`Readme.md` by default) to components you want to ignore.